-- 1. The core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) should be the most intensely developed part of the transit station area.
+- 1. The core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map above) should be the most intensely developed part of the transit station area.
 Development should include a mix of residential, office, hotels, civic, and/or retail uses.
 The ground floor of buildings on active retail streets (as indicated on the Recommended Future Land Use Map) should be activated primarily with retail and other commercial uses.
 Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk.
 Commercial uses with drive-through facilities and/or gasoline pumps are not appropriate in the core of the transit station area. - 2.
 In areas outside of the core, existing businesses are anticipated to remain in the near term.
-Over time, properties should be redeveloped for residential, office, hotels, and civic uses.
-Retail services and offices are also appropriate if located on the ground floor of multi-storied buildings.
-These ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#4).
-Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk.
-Commercial uses with gasoline pumps are not appropriate in the transit station area.
+Over time, properties should be redeveloped with a mix of residential, office, retail, and civic/institutional uses.
+To ensure the area remains economically viable as it awaits redevelopment, a limited expansion of existing buildings may be appropriate.\ Ground floor retail uses may include drive-through facilities only if they meet the Community Design criteria below (#4).
+Structured parking should be lined with active uses along the street or screened from view from streets and sidewalks.
+Commercial uses with gasoline pumps are not appropriate in the transit station area. (\ refer to Volume 3: Implementation Guide for further information)

-3. Within the core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) of the transit station area, buildings should be a minimum of 2 stories (typically 5-10 stories) and be placed at or near the back of the sidewalk, with a greater setback when needed to accommodate outdoor seating and display.
+3. Within the core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map above) buildings should be multi-storied and be placed at or near the back of the sidewalk, with a greater setback when needed to accommodate outdoor seating and display.
 Minimize the number of driveways along streets and create a visually cohesive block with the placement of buildings and open space amenities.
 All surface parking should be located to the rear of buildings and should not be visible from the sidewalk.